History of Sega in Belarus

 The Belarusian video game market began to emerge after 1991, when the first imported Western consoles (like NES or Atari 2600) and clones (such as Zhiliton 938-A or Rambo 2600) began to reach the country.
 This market was and is still largely related to the Russian one, so when in 1993 Steepler started selling a Famicom clone called Dendy, this market became the third most important from former USSR countries, after Ukraine and Kazakhstan.

-The original Sega consoles (Mega Drive II, Master System II, Game Gear, Mega CD II and Mega Drive 32X) were released in Belarus in 1994 through the Nissho Iwai trading house and its sub-distributors, mainly from Russia.
-The Steepler company itself sold clones and original Sega consoles, but over time it began to focus on official Nintendo systems.
+The original Sega consoles (Mega Drive II, Master System II, Game Gear, Mega CD II and Mega Drive 32X) were released in Belarus in 1994 through the Nissho Iwai trading house and its sub-distributors, local ones and from Russia (like Buka).
+The Steepler company itself sold clones and original Sega consoles, but over time it began to focus on official Nintendo systems like Super Nintendo and Game Boy.

-Although the Sega Dreamcast was announced for release in CIS countries in 2000 by NVT, its withdrawal by Sega prevented this, which resulted in a rash of pirated games translated into Russian and imports.
+Although the Sega Dreamcast was announced for release in CIS countries in 2000 by NVT, it was canceled due to Sega's problems, which resulted in a rash of pirated games translated into Russian and imports.

 Between 1990s and 2000s, most known distributors of Mega Drive clones were Simba's Video Games and New Game that distributed video games with Russian covers and fully localized.
 As in Russia, these clones were still easy available in the 2000s.
 Around 2002, Mega Drive X and Simba's 268 cost 45 000 BYN, Mega Drive 2 clone cost 42 000 BYN.[1] with games for 9000 BYN - 13 000 BYN[2].
 To comparison, original Dreamcast cost at the time around 220 000 BYN[3] and pirate games translated into Russian cost 4500 BYN - 4720 BYN (1 CD)[4], 9450 BYN (2 CD), 18 900 BYN (4 CD)[5].